unlocking contingent talent with MSP.

 what is MSP staffing?

-- market expertise
+- market intelligence and expertise

 - process efficiencies